bitmakerla/estela/docs/estela/installation/installation.md

 $ make build-web
 ```

-Then, execute the web application locally:
+Then, execute the web application locally by running:

 ```bash
 $ make run-web